Stanisław Zaremba (mathematician)

-Biography
+Life and career

-Zaremba was born on 3 October 1863 in Romanówka, present-day Ukraine.
-The son of an engineer, he was educated at a grammar school in Saint Petersburg and studied at the Institute of Technology of the same city obtaining his diploma in engineering in 1886.
-The same year he left Saint Petersburg and went to Paris to study mathematics: he received his degree from the Sorbonne in 1889.
-He stayed in France until 1900, when he joined the faculty at the Jagiellonian University in Kraków.
-His years in France enabled him to establish a strong bridge between Polish mathematicians and those in France.
+Zaremba was born on 3 October 1863 in Romanówka, then part of Austria-Hungary (present-day Ukraine), to Hipolit, an engineer, and Aleksandra.
+He was educated at a grammar school in Saint Petersburg and studied at the Institute of Technology of the same city obtaining his diploma in engineering in 1886.

+The same year he left Saint Petersburg and went to Paris to study mathematics.
+He received his doctoral degree from the Sorbonne in 1889 based on his dissertation Sur un probleme concernant l'etat calorifique d'un corps solide homogene indefini written under the supervision of Gaston Darboux and Émile Picard.